 - Ideal for viewing: tiger, wild dog, sloth bear, marsh crocodile, muntjac

-Located barely 270 metres from the Kolara gate at Tadoba Andhari Tiger Reserve in north eastern Maharashtra, the luxurious Svasara Lodget promotes sustainable eco-tourism and conservation and offers guests a luxurious base from which to engage in the jungle experience.
+Located barely 270 metres from the Kolara gate at Tadoba Andhari Tiger Reserve in north eastern Maharashtra, the luxurious Svasara Lodge promotes sustainable eco-tourism and conservation, as well as offering guests a luxurious base from which to engage in the jungle experience.